ikding/pycon_2017/README.md

 * Breaking up the monolith
 	* Analyze your data flow
 	* concentrate the getting the most obvious pieces like your accounts, locations, things that can be broken off

-* Building a migration roadmap
+* Building a migration road map
 	* Evaluate diff tools
 	* Use solutions that best meet your needs
 	* Tools: MANTL, docker, ansible, elasticsearch, kafka..,